 Driving Toward the Conversion Point

 Now that we understand the meaning of direction in web design, let’s consider how that might apply to your online presence.
-As anyone who ever used a GPS in their car knows, directions only matter if they actually lead to a defined destination.
+As anyone who has ever used a GPS in their car knows, directions only matter if they lead to a defined destination.
 Within your website, that destination is your conversion point.
 Common conversion points include:

 - Generated lead through a signup page on the website